ga4gh/gks-common/schema/core-im/def/StudyGroup.rst

 **Computational Definition**

-A therapeutic procedure that involves multiple different therapeutic procedures performed in combination.
+A collection of individuals or specimens from the same taxonomic class, selected for analysis in a scientific study based on their exhibiting one or more common characteristics  (e.g. species, ethnicity, race, country of origin, clinical history, age, gender, geographic location, income, etc.) May be referred to as a 'cohort' or 'population' in specific research settings.

     **Information Model**

-Some CombinationTherapy attributes are inherited from :ref:`gks.core-im:DomainEntity`.
+Some StudyGroup attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap